rahuldeshpande833/Project_Car_analysis_sql/README.md

 # Project_Car_analysis_sql
-Car analysis sql project in this project we can analysis the car avalibility over the year and ans the business KRA and KPI quenstiosn
+Car analysis sql project in this project we can analysis the car avalibility over the year and ans the business KRA and KPI questions.